JuanHigueraC/reward_decoding/README.md

 - Model 1: Model trained with **all features**
 ![image](https://user-images.githubusercontent.com/79924152/181862736-5ac5c900-ffb7-4c2f-8ec0-d77d763c7852.png)

-- Model 2: Model trained with **global features** (e.g. mean degree whole-brain network)
+- Model 2: Model trained with **global features** (e.g. mean degree of the whole-brain network)
 ![image](https://user-images.githubusercontent.com/79924152/181862831-95453344-79ca-4825-bc1b-d3bb7b6f329b.png)

-- Model 3: Model tained with **local features** (e.g. mean degree midbrain nodes)
+- Model 3: Model tained with **local features** (e.g. mean degree of the midbrain neurons)
 ![image](https://user-images.githubusercontent.com/79924152/181862838-6df2e601-f8ac-4e03-8337-b145200811d4.png)

 ## Results
 Both models trained with local and global variables achieved significant performance (_p_ < 0.001), according to a permutation analysis performed (_n_ permutations = 10000)
 ![image](https://user-images.githubusercontent.com/79924152/181863040-2887b222-990d-460b-a8db-0d96543f871a.png)
 **Figure 2.** Permutation analysis for model trained with local and global variables.
-Red dot line represents the perfromance achieved by ouy model, while in blue it is represented the distribution of the accuracies from permuted data.
+Red dot line represents the performance achieved by our model, while in blue it is represented the distribution of the accuracies from permuted data.

 ![image](https://user-images.githubusercontent.com/79924152/181863222-6ac93a4c-499a-4706-af71-d3742451f3fd.png)
 **Figure3.**  Forest plot in which it is represented 95% Confidence intervals of the logistic regression coefficients.
 In the x axis it is represented the CI.
 The more extreme this values, the better the predictors.
 Significant coefficients are shown in light blue.